Three women holding shopping bags walk while talking outside.

 What is your credit score?

-Your three-digit credit score reflects how responsible you are with credit.
-The credit score a credit bureau applies might influence the credit cards you qualify for, your interest rate, and even your credit limit.
-A higher credit score shows lenders you’re more likely to repay your credit card debt on time, and that can result in more credit card options and favorable terms.
+Your three-digit credit score reflects your experience managing credit.
+As you use your credit accounts, lenders may report your activity to at least one major credit bureau, which compiles your credit report.
+Your score is based on the information in your report.
+Your credit score might influence the credit cards you qualify for, your interest rate, and even your credit limit.
+A higher credit score shows lenders you’re more likely to repay your credit card debt on time, which may result in additional credit card options and more favorable terms.

 Some credit card companies offer pre-approval tools that let you see which cards you may qualify for before you apply—without affecting your credit score.